PGS62/KendallTau.jl/README.md

 ## To do
 In the event that either `x` or `y` contain `nan` values the function currently returns `nan`.
 The Kendall Tau calculators in both Python and R allow alternative (and often useful) handling of `nan` values, and I would like to implement something similar.
-See argument `nan_policy` to the Python function `scipy.stats.kendalltau` [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kendalltau.html) and argument `na.rm` to the R function `cor` [here](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/cor).
+See argument `nan_policy` to the Python function `scipy.stats.kendalltau` [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kendalltau.html) and argument `use` to the R function `cor` [here](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/cor).